 For many people with Merkel cell carcinoma (MCC), treatment can remove or destroy the cancer.
-Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
-(When cancer comes back after treatment, it is called a recurrence.)
+The end of treatment can be both stressful and exciting.
+You may be relieved to finish treatment, but it's hard not to worry about cancer coming back.
 This is very common if you’ve had cancer.

 For others, MCC may never go away completely.
-These people may get regular treatment with radiation therapy, chemotherapy, or other treatments to try to help keep the cancer in check.
+Some people may get regular treatment with radiation therapy, chemotherapy, immunotherapy, or other treatments to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.

 Even if you have completed treatment, your doctors will still want to watch you closely.
 It’s very important to keep all follow-up appointments.
 During these visits, your doctors will ask if you are having any problems.
 They may also examine you and order lab tests or imaging tests to look for signs of cancer or treatment side effects.